 Take advantage of the river from land.
 Yes, you can, and for free!

-Don't forget that the Hudson is a great attraction in New York in itself.
-You'll be able to cross the multitude of bridges that reach all the way to Manhattan and enjoy incredible views.
+Don't forget that the Hudson is a major attraction in New York itself.
+You can cross the multitude of bridges that reach all the way to Manhattan and enjoy incredible views.
 From Brookyn, the views of the Manhattan skyline with the water in between are spectacular and there are even little beaches where you can sunbathe.

-In recent years there has also been a proliferation of green areas and parks where you can enjoy the river with your family, take a look at the Hudson River Park and the free events organized there.
+In recent years there has also been a proliferation of green areas and parks where you can enjoy the river with your family, check out the Hudson River Park and the free events that are organized there.

-If you have a card like the New York Pass, the New York Explorer Pass or the New York City Pass, you may have a discount or an included ticket for a cruise, so make sure you take advantage of it!
+If you have a card like the New York Pass, New York Explorer Pass or New York City Pass, you may have a discount or an included ticket for a cruise - make sure you take advantage of it!
 Read on and I'll tell you more.

 Save by using the cruise included in the sightseeing cards

 If it is your first time in New York or you are traveling to the city with the desire to explore it to the fullest, it is very likely that it will be worthwhile to purchase a tourist card.

 With these cards you can either pay for the number of days your trip lasts and in that period have access to all major attractions (it would be a kind of flat rate) or pay for the number of attractions you want to visit (and get a reduced price at each of them).

 In addition to saving time (by skipping the lines and buying tickets separately) and of course, money, there are some that offer free access to the tour bus or a cruise on the Hudson.
 Some even offer access to a kind of cruise with free stops that works just like the tourist bus but on the water.
 Definitely a good way to get to know New York from the water without having to spend much more.

 If you want to read more information, I recommend this comparative guide of New York passes where you can see what each one includes and of course, their prices.